Key terms in this article

 What Does Making Tax Digital Mean for Telecoms Billing?

 Making Tax Digital (MTD) is HMRC’s programme to move tax reporting online.
 If you’re VAT-registered, MTD already applies to you.
 Your VAT records must be digital, and you must submit your VAT return through MTD-compatible software.
+From 6 April 2026 a separate regime, MTD for Income Tax, begins for sole-trader and landlord customers above £50,000; see our Making Tax Digital April 2026 post for what that adds.
+Many of your reseller customers will be in scope, so it’s worth a quick check whether their identity verification under the new Companies House rules is also up to date.

 What you need to do